- David Twohy

 In the enjoyable dialogue, Cliff talks about how he’s becoming a bonafide screenwriter, and Nick keeps up the conversation with this enthusiastic knowledge on the subject.
 They talk about “Red Herrings”—devices used to divert your attention—and “Second Act Twists” forcibly entered into most screenplays nowadays.
 Of course, those devices exist here too.
 But that’s where the plot description stops.
 Discover how the diversions and twists and turns play out for yourself.
 They’re worth it.

-Written and directed by David Twohy, whose Pitch Black and Below prove the filmmaker has a thing for B-movies, this paradise-set yarn gets by on the talents of its small cast and the humor embedded into the script.
+Written and directed by David Twohy, whose Pitch Black and Below proves the filmmaker has a thing for B-movies, this paradise-set yarn gets by on the talents of its small cast and the humor embedded into the script.
 Without them, it would fail rather quickly.
 For once, Zahn doesn’t play a doofus, and Jovovich isn’t a genetically altered super-being (see The Fifth Element or the Resident Evil movies).
 They’re doing some real acting here, and it’s welcomed.
-The standout, however, is Olyphant, whose intense eyes and wry smile quickly make his character likable but suspicious—he had that same appeal on Deadwood.
+The standout, however, is Olyphant, whose intense eyes and wry smile quickly make his character likable but suspicious—he had that same appeal in Deadwood.
 Sanchez does mighty fine with her southern drawl too.
-All of the actors make the script come alive, giving it needed personality, so the audience doesn’t stop to think about what doesn’t make sense.
+All of the actors make the script come alive, giving it the needed personality, so the audience doesn’t stop to think about what doesn’t make sense.

 The experience doesn’t last.
 You’ll pick it apart on the way home, thinking about how silly the extended flashback scenes were, or how the finale becomes choppily edited like a generic thriller.
 But you won’t be able to deny how engrossed you were throughout, how well Twohy keeps you guessing, or how realistic the characters feel for a time.
 A Perfect Getaway is brief and diverting, a fun chiller if that’s your thing.
 It gives the impression of being smarter than most movies like it, and perhaps it is.
 Perhaps not.
 But it fooled me, and that’s what it was aiming for.